candlepin/candlepin.github.io/docs/candlepin/federated_certificate_management.md

 ![]({{ site.baseurl }}/images/cs-proxy.png)

-One possible solution, following the proxy model, would be be for the On Premise Server to provide 2 bits of data to a Content Proxy.
+One possible solution, following the proxy model, would be be for the On Premises Server to provide 2 bits of data to a Content Proxy.
 These are:

 1. The Content Certificates which have been loaded into Candlepin from a Subscription Manifest.
 1. Certificate Revocation data in the form of either a CRL or OCSPD.